-The objective of this phase of the validation is to resolve any outstanding issues which need to be clarified for DNV's positive conclusion on the project design.
+The objective of this phase of the validation was to resolve any outstanding issues which needed to be clarified for DNV's positive conclusion on the project design.

 The initial validation of the project identified one corrective action request and seven requests for clarification.
-The project participant's response to DNV's initial findings, which included the submission of the final PDD dated 28 Sep 2007, addressed the corrective action request and requests for clarifications to DNV's satisfaction.
+The project participant's response to DNV's initial findings, which included the submission of the final PDD dated 21 Feb 2008, addressed the corrective action request and requests for clarifications to DNV's satisfaction.